kolide/launcher/docs/architecture/log_levels.md

 * Error information (any time launcher tries to perform an action but cannot)
 * Critical error information (any time an actor exits and must be restarted due to an error)

-We want logs to be stored by level in different locations:
+We want logs to be stored by level in different locations according to purpose:

-* Stored locally and collected via flare, to troubleshoot individual devices
+* Stored locally and collected via flare; used to troubleshoot individual devices; may be more verbose
-* Shipped to Cloud Log, to troubleshoot devices across a tenant or multiple tenants
+* Shipped to Cloud Log; used to troubleshoot devices across a tenant or multiple tenants, or to look for trends across a tenant or multiple tenants
-* Shipped to Cloud Log and Error Reporting, to identify error trends that might indicate launcher bugs
+* Shipped to Cloud Log and Error Reporting; used to identify errors and highlight trends that might indicate launcher bugs

 ## Proposal